apache/singa/README.md

 * Q1:I get error `./configure --> cannot find blas_segmm() function` even I
 have installed OpenBLAS.

-  A1: `OpenBLAS` library is installed in `/opt` folder by default or $PREFIX or other folders if you use `sudo apt-get install`.
-  You need to export the OpenBLAS library folder, e.g.,
+  A1: This means the compiler cannot find the `OpenBLAS` library.
+If you installed it to $PREFIX (e.g., /opt/OpenBLAS), then you need to export it as

       $ export LIBRARY_PATH=$PREFIX/lib:$LIBRARY_PATH
-      # or
+      # e.g.,
       $ export LIBRARY_PATH=/opt/OpenBLAS/lib:$LIBRARY_PATH